Alcohol and Teens

 Large Parties and Party Buses.
 Almost 75% of teen drinkers drink at parties hosted by other teens.
 Some of these parties occur with adults looking the other way while teens use substances; others occur when parents go away for the night or weekend and the teens then stage an epic bash.
 Or there are the rolling parties on wheels - party

 buses.
-Party buses are especially popular for New Year's Eve and are thought to be safer than house parties.
+Party buses are thought by some to be safer than house parties.
 Instead, party buses often result in more binge drinking over a short period of time.
 Of course, teen parties are not inherently “bad” - but the alcohol and other drugs typically present when unsupervised parties occur can lead to extremely risky behavior.

 Drinking Games.
 Drinking games such as Beer Pong (also called Beirut), Flip Cup, Screw the Dealer, Power Hour and Edward Fortyhands are popular games and lead to excessive drinking among teens.

 Types of Alcohol Specifically Marketed to Teens.
 “Alcopops” are sweet, teen friendly drinks such as Smirnoff Ice, Bacardi Breezer and Mike’s Hard Lemonade.
 They are marketed to teens and have more alcohol than beer.
-Flavored ciders and alcoholic ginger beers also have gained in popularity.
+In addition to White Claw, flavored ciders and alcoholic ginger beers also have gained in popularity.
 Teens often mix hard liquor with soda, juice or other beverages that disguise the smell and taste of the alcohol.
 Clear liquor such as vodka is often poured into water bottles to escape detection.

 Caffeinated Alcohol Beverages and Mixing Alcohol with Energy Drinks.
 Caffeinated alcohol beverages may include malt liquor or distilled spirits and usually have higher alcohol content than beer.
 An example used to be Four Loko which was marketed to teens until it was banned in several states and by the the FDA.
 Four Loko was then reintroduced without caffeine and no longer marketed as an energy drink but is now flavored with lemonade, fruit punch and watermelon flavors.